Governance

 When not providing support to the community, Mrs Ellis enjoys reading, walking and gardening.

-Vice Chair of Governors
+Mrs Carole Davies, Vice Chair of Governors

-Cath Craig, Community Governor for SEND (Pastoral)
+Ms Cath Craig, SEND (Pastoral) & Community Governor

 After working in dental technology, Steve did an Open University science degree followed by teacher training.